ray-project/ray/doc/source/rllib/key-concepts.rst

     :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, computing the loss function inputs, the loss itself, and model gradients, then updating your RLModule through its optimizer.

-The EnvRunner copy is normally kept in an ``inference_only`` version, meaning components not required for pure action computation (such as a value function) may be missing to save memory.
+The EnvRunner copy is normally kept in an ``inference_only`` version, meaning those components that aren't required for pure action computations (for example, a value function) may be missing to save memory.

 .. _rllib-key-concepts-environments: